-Setting Considerations Classroom and on-site events (e.g. sporting events, in-school activities, class parties) Display a copy of the student's ASCIA Action Plan in the classroom.
+Considerations Display a copy of the students ASCIA Action Plan in the classroom.
 Liaise with parents/guardians about food related activities ahead of time.
 Correspondence will be made with parents actively discouraging them to bring products into the school containing nuts.
 This includes their own children's lunches as well as items for class parties and special events.
-All foods brought to school for distribution must come with a list of ingredients.
 If teachers are aware that party food containing nuts is brought to school, they will not distribute the food.
 Such food will be sealed and returned home at the end of the day.
 Use non-food treats where possible.
 If food treats are used in class, it is recommended that parents/guardians provide a box of safe treats for the student at risk of anaphylaxis.
 Treat boxes should be clearly labelled.
-Treats for the other students in the class should be consistent with the school's allergen minimisation strategies.
-Never give food from outside sources to a student who is at risk of anaphylaxis (without a list of ingredients and consultation with the child's parent).
-Be aware of the possibility of hidden allergens in cooking, food technology, science and art classes (eg: egg or milk cartons).
-In planning these events the ingredients should be provided and alternatives sought, if possible, to include children with allergies.
+Treats for the other students in the class should be consistent with the school's allergen minimisation strategies (see Step 4 of 'allergy awareness' in schools).
+Never give food from outside sources to a student who is at risk of anaphylaxis.
+Be aware of the possibility of hidden allergens in cooking, food technology, science and art classes (e.g. egg or milk cartons).
 Have regular discussions with students about the importance of washing hands, eating their own food and not sharing food.
-Casual/relief teachers should be provided with a copy of the student's ASCIA Action Plan.
-For special occasions, class teachers should consult parents/guardians in advance to either develop an alternative